gmrrz/AboutLoom/README.md

 - 👋 Hi, @gmrrz
 - 👀 I’m interested in software engineer
-- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me is to email me